But if you change the question to: Are electronic cigarettes safer than tobacco cigarettes?

 It’s also worth bearing in mind that some certificates from China have been falsified.
 For peace of mind, look for products which have been UK ROHS tested.

-NOT Better Than Nothing
+NOT Better Than Quitting Completely

 Safe doesn’t exist.
 But electronic cigarettes are low risk compared to regular cigarettes.
 It’s the equivalent of having a four-wheel-drive Volvo compared to a high-powered motorcycle with bald tires in an ice storm.